ModelarData/ModelarDB-RS/docs/dev/README.md

   access them.
   - **Data Folders** - A type for managing data and metadata in a local data folder, an Amazon S3 bucket, or an Microsoft Azure Blob Storage container.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Manager** - Manages metadata related to the ModelarDB manager and provides functionality for interacting with the ModelarDB manager.
   - **Remote** - A public interface to interact with the ModelarDB DBMS server using Apache Arrow Flight.
+- [modelardb_storage](/crates/modelardb_storage) - Library providing functionality for reading from and writing to storage.
+  - **Metadata** - Manages metadata stored in Delta Lake, e.g., information about the tables' schema and compressed data.
+  - **Optimizer** - Rules for rewriting Apache DataFusion's physical plans for model tables so aggregates are computed from compressed segments instead of from reconstructed data points.
+  - **Query** - Types that implement traits provided by Apache DataFusion so SQL queries can be executed for ModelarDB tables.
+  - **Delta Lake** - Module providing functionality for reading from and writing to a delta lake.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
+  - **Parser** - Extensions to Apache DataFusion's SQL parser.
+The first allow it to create model tables with a timestamp, one or more fields, and zero or more tags.
+The second enable a `INCLUDE address+` before `SELECT`.
+  - **Test** - Constants and functionality for data generation for use in tests.
+- [modelardb_types](/crates/modelardb_types) - Library of shared macros and types for use by the other crates.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
+  - **Functions** - Functions for operating on the types, e.g., extracting elements from univariate ids.
+  - **Macros** - Macros for extracting an array from a `RecordBatch` and extracting all arrays from a `RecordBatch` with compressed segments.
+  - **Schemas** - Schemas used throughout the ModelarDB project, e.g., for buffers and for Apache Parquet files with compressed segments.
+  - **Types** - Types used throughout the ModelarDB project, e.g., for representing timestamps and different kinds of error bounds.

 ## Development
 All code must be formatted according to the [Rust Style